azat-co/fullstack-javascript/chapter8/chapter8.md

 })
 ```

-This event listener will be triggered by the SEND button as well as by the `fetch`.
+This event listener will be triggered by the "SEND" button as well as by the `fetch`().
 To avoid persisting existing records with `message.save()`, we add the check for the `message.attributes._id`.
-In other words, if this an existing message and it comes from the server (`fetch`), then it will have `_id` and we stop the execution flow.
+In other words, if this is an existing message and it comes from the server (`fetch`), then it will have `_id` and we stop the execution flow.
 Otherwise, we persist the message and trigger rendering on success:

 ```js
       homeView.collection.on('add', function(message) {